Stopping unlawful access to records guidance for health and care professionals

 Accessing records unlawfully could lead to dismissal from your employment for gross misconduct and you being reported to professional regulators, the ICO and the Police.
 It could end your career.

-Accessing patient records out of curiosity or for personal reasons is illegal and a criminal offence.
+Accessing health and care records simply out of curiosity or for other personal reasons is illegal and a criminal offence.
 People who do this have been prosecuted by the Police and the ICO under the Data Protection Act 2018 and the Computer Misuse Act 1990.
 Committing such offences can result in fines and prison sentences.
 You will also have a criminal record.

 There have been a number of cases reported in the media which highlight the potential for legal and disciplinary action following unlawful access to records in health and care: